benwhalley/just-enough-r/docs/real-data.md

 When working with data in Excel or other packages like SPSS you've probably become aware that different types of data get treated differently.
 For example, in Excel you can't set up a formula like `=SUM(...)` on cells which include letters (rather than just numbers).
 It does't make sense.
 However, Excel and many other programmes will sometimes make guesses about what to do if you combine different types of data.

 For example, if you add `28` to `1 Feb 2017` the result is `1 March 2017`.
-This is sometimes what you want, but can often lead to unexpected results and errors in data analyses.
+This is sometimes what you want, but can often lead to [unexpected results and errors in data analyses](http://www.sciencemag.org/news/sifter/one-five-genetics-papers-contains-errors-thanks-microsoft-excel).

 R is much more strict about not mixing types of data.
-Vectors (and columns in dataframes) can only contain one type of thing.
+Vectors (or columns in dataframes) can only contain one type of thing.
 In general, there are probably 4 types of data you will encounter in data analysis problems:

 - Numeric variables
 - Character variables